Absolute Expressiveness of Subgraph-based Centrality Measures: Preliminaries

+We proceed to recall three known centrality measures that will be used throughout the paper; more centrality measures are discussed in Section~\ref{sec:classification}.

 \begin{description} \item[\textit{Stress.}] This is a well-known centrality measure introduced in the 1950s~\cite{Shim53}.
-It measures the centrality of a vertex by essentially counting the number of shortest paths that go via that vertex.
-Formally, for a graph $G$ and a vertex $v \in V(G)$, the {\em stress centrality} of $v$ in $G$ is
+It measures the centrality of a vertex by counting the number of shortest paths that go via that vertex.
+For a graph $G$ and a vertex $v \in V(G)$, let $S_{G}^{v}(u,w)$ be the set of paths $\{\pi \in S_{G}(u,w) \mid \pi \text{ contains } v\}$.
+The {\em stress centrality} of $v$ in $G$ is defined as follows: